yyx990803/npm-http-server/README.md

-    registryURL     The URL of the npm registry, defaults to https://registry.npmjs.org port            The TCP port to bind, defaults to 5000
+    registryURL     The URL of the npm registry, defaults to https://registry.npmjs.org port            The TCP port to bind, defaults to 5000 bowerBundle     The URL to use for Bower zip files, defaults to /bower.zip

 Set configuration variables using [`npm config`](https://docs.npmjs.com/cli/config):